tagsrock/eris-pm/docs/variable_specification.md

 ## <a name="arrays"></a> Array Packing and Returns

 eris:pm can now handle packing and returning of arrays with some caveats.
-In order to pack an array value in, you must declare it inside square brackets, with each value separated by commas with `no spaces` in between.
-This is due to a splitting functionality which the marmots are hoping to refactor.
+In order to pack an array value in, you must declare it inside square brackets.
 For an example, see [app31](~/tests/fixtures/app31/epm.yaml).
 Until then, you can declare arrays for most static types such as:

 *  `int` `uint` `bool` `bytes(1-32)`